 Conclusion & Outlook

-We have demonstrated how a Bayesian approach towards analyzing enzymatic reaction networks allows for more accurate inference of the kinetics in these networks, while simultaneously taking into account any uncertainties that still exist.
-Using this approach, we have shown how data collected from a diverse range of experimental setups can be combined in one coherent framework, in order for us to correlate the findings in these experiments and improve the estimation of parameters, as well as outlier detection.
+We have demonstrated how a Bayesian approach towards analyzing enzymatic reaction networks allows for more accurate inference of the kinetics in these networks, while simultaneously taking into account any experimental or model-related uncertainties.
+Using this approach, we have shown how experimental data can be combined in one coherent framework, in order for us to correlate the findings in these experiments and improve the estimation of parameters, as well as outlier detection.
 This approach essentially allows us to continuously improve these estimates further by iteratively adding more experimental data to our models.
 Moreover, this means that any new experiment might have the potential to unlock more information from older experiments in the process, enabling much more efficient data gathering.
 Lastly, we have shown how this approach can be used to compare the likelihood of different reaction mechanism hypothesis.

 Bayesian methods open up multiple new areas of possibilities for the design of more complex enzymatic reaction networks, and for systems chemistry in general.
 In addition to the findings presented here, a lot of potential exists in the usage of knowledge from literature for more realistic prior distributions, which could improve the obtained estimates further, and could allow for direct comparison between new results and previous studies.
-Furthermore, more advanced hierarchical models and the inclusion of latent variables could potentially aid in discovering previously unknown interactions or hidden factors affecting the behaviour of ERN’s33, both from a chemical point-of-view (allosteric effects, influence of pH) and an experimental point-of-view (systematic measurement errors, equipment deterioration).
+Furthermore, more advanced hierarchical models and the inclusion of latent variables could potentially aid in discovering previously unknown interactions or hidden factors affecting the behaviour of ERNs33, both from a chemical point-of-view (allosteric effects, influence of pH) and an experimental point-of-view (systematic measurement errors, equipment deterioration).
 Finally, calculation of the full posterior probability distributions opens the door for determining optimal experimental designs34,35.
 These designs could be aimed at a variety of different goals, such as experimental conditions for the maximum information gain for a certain kinetic parameter, but also the maximum production of a specific substrate or set of substrates, taking automatically into account any uncertainties that still exist about the behaviour of these systems.

-Nonetheless, the methods introduced here are still computationally relatively expensive, and some of the sampling techniques are not yet suitable for every type of data.
+We do note that the methods introduced here are still computationally relatively expensive, and some of the sampling techniques are not yet suitable for every type of data.
 Additionally, while our approach can indicate the presence of bad data and experimental errors, it does not guarantee the absence of sources of error.
 Care should still be taken to avoid a false sense of security when precise parameter estimates are obtained.

 In conclusion, we have shown that the Bayesian approach we demonstrate here is highly relevant for the construction of complex enzymatic networks, allowing researchers to increase the predictability and reproducibility of artificial enzymatic networks, and allowing the field of enzymatic reaction networks to mature beyond toy models and proof-of-concepts.